xwang365/portfolio-examples/README.md

-# Graphcore application demos and prototypes
+# Graphcore application demos and prototypes [STUB]

 This repository contains application demos and prototypes for use with Graphcore IPUs.
 Examples and applications presented here are experimental, and may only be tested/compatible with indicated SDK releases.